DatanoiseTV/myrmt/README.md

 ------------------------------------------------------------------
 ```

 3. We can start all oscillators at once or each one individually.
-In this example we start them all.
+In this example we start them all just typing `start`.

 ```bash
 ESP32> start